Keruspe/blog/posts/2012-11-29-knowing-your-system-part-the-init-process.md

 it is intended to be run.

 Runit's goal is to be as small and light as possible, it does exactly what you ask it to, and nothing more.
-You end up with a system as small as possible, but you do not have to forget anything since it won't automatically do it for you.
+You end up with a system as small as possible, but you must not forget anything since it won't automatically do it for you.

 ### Upstart